Below is a short review video that covers the major pros and cons of the EcoCloud mattress from WinkBeds.

 We don’t think it’s an unfair price, considering WinkBed put a little more TLC into manufacturing the EcoCloud mattress with eco-friendly materials.
 A bed can also be a little pricier if it incorporates both coils and foam, which this mattress does.

 WinkBed is known to run promotions here and there, so make sure to check this page to see if you can save some money with a coupon or discount code.
-If you don’t see one, feel free to head over to their website for pricing.
+If you don’t see one, feel free to check the EcoCloud website for pricing and offers.

 The EcoCloud is about as close to natural sleeping as you can get without sleeping outside.
 Everything from the cover, down to the steel coils are eco-friendly.